 He looked at his mother then scornfully at his father.
 He could taste the disdain coming from his son as he gave into his mother’s plea and returned to his room with his sister.

 “I told them of how you’ve been hitting me since you started dating your whore.”
 She said looking up at him, tears still in her eyes.

 “Me, hit you when?”

 “Oh don’t pretend with me Tunde, not this night, I can’t take this, this night.
 You think I did not know about them.
 I knew about them, I knew about Layo.
 You know, Layo came to this house, to our house.
 She told me herself.
 She came here to challenge me for you.”
 She began to cry again.

 “That is not the issue now.
 When did I hit you?” he demanded.

 She walked towards him, held his right hand, and looked straight into his eyes as she slammed his palm into her cheeks.
 Her head fell sideways.
 “Now, Tunde, you hit me now.”

 “I don’t have time for this nonsense.
 I am going to talk to the kids now.” he made for the stairs but she screamed.

 “Wait No, My husband No!”
 She pulled her head back with her hand then smashed her face into the wall.
 He returned to being speechless, but his body ran to her aid, she pulled away blood running down her face.
 “Please No, Please think about the kids!”
-She screamed as she ran to the center of the living room and jumped into the center glass table, it shattered as a bloodied Agnes fell between it’s legs.
+She screamed as she ran to the centre of the living room and jumped into the centre glass table, it shattered as a bloodied Agnes fell between its legs.